 About

 I have worked between the arts, university, and health sectors for almost two decades.
 I devised and co-curated the groundbreaking exhibition Group Therapy: Mental Distress in a Digital Age, with FACT, UK.
 This radical arts-health-technology collaboration was funded by Arts Council England, The Royal College of Art, The Wellcome Trust, The British Psychological Society and Johnston and Johnston, and was one of the most popular exhibitions in the organisation’s history.
-I have worked as Performance Programmer at Bluecoat, one of England’s most cherished centres for contemporary art.
+I have worked as Performance Programmer at one of England’s most cherished centres for contemporary art.
 I worked on teams that delivered major public art events for Liverpool’s European Capital of Culture year, including staging art interventions in the city’s largest hospitals.

-Therapeutic ideas and methods inform the design of my exhibitions and research projects.
+Collaborative methods inform the design of my exhibitions and research projects.
 I have worked with military veterans, people with chronic pain and groups of young people to curate and evaluate exhibitions and art interventions that help audiences rethink what wellbeing means in an unstable and inequitable present.
 I have won prestigious awards for this work, such as the McKenzie Postdoctoral Fellowship at University of Melbourne.

 Reach out to me at info@vanessabartlett.com.
 Or join my mailing list to receive my newsletter three times a year.